 - Wash hands frequently with soap and water for at least 20 seconds or use an alcohol-based sanitizer.

 - Avoid touching eyes, nose, and mouth with unwashed hands.

 - Cover your nose and mouth when coughing and sneezing.

-- If you experience any flu-like symptoms, please DO NOT attend sessions.
-Please let the Manufacturing in 2030 staff know at [email protected].
+- Respect the personal space of others.
+If you experience any flu-like symptoms, please DO NOT attend sessions.
+Please let the program host know.

-- Agree to notify the Manufacturing in 2030 staff know at [email protected] if you test positive for COVID-19 up to 14 days after returning home for contact tracing purposes.
+- Agree to notify the program host if you test positive for COVID-19 up to 5 days after returning home for contact tracing purposes.